Ha-Duong-88/UFOs/README.md

   ## Recommendations

   The following are recommendations to impriove the analysis and give
-  1) Expand the dataset to include a broader range of dates and years for sightings.
+  1) Expand the filter for the dataset to include a broader range of dates and years for sightings.
-  2) Expand the dataset to include different countries beyond the US.
+  2) Expand the filter dataset to include different countries beyond the US.
   3) Include the total number of users for each sighting.
+Allow users to enter in their own sightings.